christiaanwesterbeek/node-express-loggly/README.md

     logger.warn('Some message');  // <-- logs with level=WARN
     logger.error('Some message'); // <-- logs with level=ERROR

-The first parameter may be a string or object.
+The first parameter may be a string, object or an instance of an error.
 The message is always transformed to an object with this signature:

     {
-        level     : 'DEBUG'     //or INFO, LOG, WARN, ERROR pid       : 1234,       //whatever is returned by process.id (inspired by Bunyan) hostname  : server_name //whatever is returned by require('os').hostname() (inspired by Bunyan) }
+        level     : 'DEBUG'     //or INFO, LOG, WARN, ERROR pid       : 1234,       //whatever is returned by process.id (inspired by Bunyan) hostname  : 'server_name', //whatever is returned by require('os').hostname() (inspired by Bunyan) msg       : 'the string or the error.message', ...other_properties of the object...
+    }

 These methods actually take 2 parameters.
 The second one being an array of additional tags your want to capture in Loggly.